skx/marionette/README.md

         state => "present" }
 ```

+* `elevate` is an optional parameter, which should contain the path to "sudo", or similar program to grant root-privileges.
 * `group` is a mandatory parameter.
 * `state` should be one of `absent` or `present`, depending upon whether you want to add or remove the group.